 Priority Goal Action/Commitment Responsible party Timeframe for execution: 1.
 Natural disaster preparedness More awareness initiatives All of the above Short 1.
 Development of CSR programs within the work environment that speak to the use of resources that facilitates environmental sustainability.
 Education and seminars to inform users of resources.
 Government and Private Short to medium term.

-1. Government, via the media, regularly inform the public about disaster preparedness and management There must be private sector consultations in the formulation and implementation of any aspect of an environmental policy Government and Private Sector 3-5 years 2.
+1. Government, via the media, regularly inform the public about disaster There must be private sector consultations in the formulation and implementation of any Government and Private Sector 3-5 years preparedness and management aspect of an environmental policy 2.
 Environmental governance Establish effective agencies / bodies to govern environmental practices Government & private Medium 2.
 Implementation of a common set of laws governing greenhouse emissions, deforestation, biodiversity preservation Global compact signed by all developed and rapidly emerging market countries Governments Within the next 5 years 2.
-To have in place an effective monitoring mechanism that has teeth to effiently addresses and enforce laws as they pertain to destruction of the environment Drafting of legislation/regulation Government Short term 2.
+To have in place an effective monitoring mechanism that has teeth to efficiently addresses and enforce laws as they pertain to destruction of the environment Drafting of legislation/regulation Government Short term 2.
 Manufacturers should become energy efficient in the production process There must be private sector consultations in the formulation and implementation of any aspect of an environmental policy Government and Private Sector 3-5 years 3.
 Via policies where the "polluter pays"; funding received should seek to inform the public on environmental management i.e. recycling, pollution, bio-diversity and the importance of the eco-system There must be private sector consultations in the formulation and implementation of any aspect of an environmental policy Government and Private Sector 3-5 years 4.
-Education on the There must be private Government and 3-5 years
+Education on the importance of biodiversity; encourage nature hikes i.e. Asa Wright, Tobago Coral Reef There must be private sector consultations in the formulation and implementation of any aspect of an environmental policy Government and Private Sector 3-5 years